Two Very Different Moses McDonalds

 Moses McDonald

-This Individual Summary is taken from the research of Eunice Young from 1976.
-She discovered film in an LDS Family History Library of the Carnmoney Presbyterian Church in Belfast Ireland of a 1776 christening of a James whose father was listed as John McDonnald (with two ‘n’s).
+This Individual Summary (below) is taken from the research of Eunice Young from 1976.
+She discovered film #258610 in an LDS Family History Library of the Carnmoney Presbyterian Church in Belfast Ireland of a 1776 christening of a James whose father was listed as John McDonnald (with two ‘n’s).
 On the next page was a 1778 christening of Moses which listed John McDonnald as his father.
+This is properly sourced, accurate information.

 This is our Moses who was christened at Carnmoney Presbyterian Church in Belfast, This is an actual christening bowl from that period that is still preserved and pictured below.
 It is amazing to imagine Moses McDonald being christened in such a pewter bowl in 1778.